 Biotechnologists can be found in a range of industries including pharmaceuticals, healthcare, biofuels, agriculture, conservation, animal husbandry and food production.

-- environmental - detecting and controlling pollution and contamination in the environment, industrial waste, and agricultural chemicals, creating renewable energy and designing biodegradable materials to reduce humanity's ecological footprint
+• environment - biotechnology is being used to detect, clean up and control pollution and contamination in the environment, to create renewable energy and design biodegradable materials to reduce humanity's ecological footprint

-- agricultural biotechnology - improving animal feed and genetically modifying crops to increase resistance to pests and improve productivity
+• food and agriculture - biotechnology provides innovative approaches to tackling food security by, for example, improving animal feed and genetically modifying crops to increase resistance to pests and improve productivity

 Responsibilities